meteofrance/dgmr/README.md

 Go to this [Google Cloud Storage](https://console.cloud.google.com/storage/browser/dm-nowcasting-example-data?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&project=friendly-retina-382415) link and download all the files and sub-folders in `dm-nowcasting-example-data/tfhub_snapshots/1536x1280` (this folder contains the pre-trained model with a size of 1536x1280).

 ## Usage

+### Setting up a Cron Job for Automated Data Download

+To automate the data download process using a cron job, follow these steps:

+1. Open your terminal and type `crontab -e` to edit the cron table.

+2. Add a new line at the end of the file to define the cron job.
+The general syntax for a cron task is:
+    ```plaintext
+    */5 * * * * ./dgmr/download_data.sh
+    ```

 To generate a rainfall nowcast, use the following command:
 TODO
 ```bash